unsorted-repos/PublicCodeLibrary/AutomationAndSystems/TaskWarrior/Login and start cronjob service automatically/HowTo.md

 This manual explains how to make Taskwarrior automatically:

- 0. start/login upon opening Windows Subsystem for Linux (WSL) Ubuntu 16.04
+ 0. Start/login upon opening Windows Subsystem for Linux (WSL) Ubuntu 16.04
  1. Create periodic backups when Opening WSL Ubuntu 16.04
  2. TODO: Automatically run sorting script to generate custom sorted reports created in the other folder in TaskWarrior in this repo.

-It consist of 3 steps:
+It consist of 5 steps:
- 0. TODO: Copy the autoSh to /home
- 1. Create a cronjob
+ 0. Set your desired backup storage folder.
+(This is the folder where your taskwarrior data is backed up to).
+ 1. Copy the autoBackup.sh file in this repository to `/home/<yourUsername>/autoBackup`.
+(This script backs up your whole taskwarrior data {Except for the hooks} to a certain folder under the current time.)
+ 2. Create a cronjob (that is something that executes a list of commands(and scripts) every predetermined timeperiod.
+In this case it will execute the `autoBackup.sh` script, as well as the `customSortVx.sh`.
- 2. Run/enable the cronjob service at startup
+ 3. Run/enable the cronjob service at startup, so that the cronjob of point 1 starts when you open the WSL Ubuntu.
- 3. Remove prompting for password to start the cronjob service automatically.
+ 4. Remove prompting for password to start the cronjob service automatically, so you don't get bothered for input if you open WSL Ubuntu.

-In reality your problem is already solved with just step 2 and 3, but since you tried to do it with a cronjob, I also added that step for completeness.
+ **0. Set backup folder in autoBackup.sh:**
+	0.1 Download the autoBackup.sh from this folder
+	0.1 Right Mouse Button (RMB) on `autoBackup.sh`>Open with notepad, or whatever text editor/bash editor you use.
+	0.2 Right now it backs up everything to `C:/task backup`.
+If you want to change that: replace all the `c/task backup/` with whatever you want it to be.
+Rembember to put the slashes to the right like `/` in stead of (iso) `\` for Linux.

+ **1. Copy autoBackup.sh:**
+	1.1 Command:

- **1. Creating a functioning cronjob:**
+ **2. Creating a functioning cronjob:**

  1. Browse to folder `/etc/`
  2. Then in folder `/etc/` enter:`sudo nano crontab`